Israel-Tanjiro/Sapphire_G4CMP/README.md

 For those interested, caustic measurement experimental methodology:

 The substrate crystal has cooled to a low temperature (only a few degrees above absolute zero temperature).
 On one face of the Substrate, a metal film is deposited and on the opposite face, a superconductor material (sensor) is deposited.
 The phonons are produced by passing a short burst of current through a metal or by hitting the metal with a source of focused laser light.
 After the excitation, several non-spherical shells of longitudinal and transverse phonons are produced and detected on the superconductor detector, increasing its temperature.
-It is possible to select the phonon mode by triggering the arrival time on the detector (longitudinal phonons travel at different velocities).
+It is possible to select the phonon mode by triggering the arrival time on the detector, phonons travel at different velocities on the substrate.

-How are the phonons caustics images produced?<br>

 The ballistic phonons emitted from a point source concentrate along certain directions of the crystal, this is called phonon focusing.<br>